looker-open-source/components/packages/visualizations-adapters/README.md

 ## Installation

 If you are working with Looker Visualizations Components, you will likely not need to reference the `visualizations-adapters` library directly.
-But if the need arises, you can install this package with Yarn or NPM:
+But if the need arises, you can install this package with Yarn or npm:

-- **NPM:** `npm install @looker/visualizations-adapters`
+- **npm:** `npm install @looker/visualizations-adapters`
 - **YARN:** `yarn add @looker/visualizations-adapters`

 You'll also need to satisfy a few peer dependencies - React and Styled Components:

-- **NPM:** `npm install react react-dom styled-components`
+- **npm:** `npm install react react-dom styled-components`
 - **YARN:** `yarn add react react-dom styled-components`

 ## Getting Started